 Six months later, in the huge master bedroom across the hall, I found you dead in our new king-sized bed.
 In that instant, my brittle life shattered.
 You said you would never leave me, but you did.
 It was the beginning of my descent.

-My savior was and is the German Shepherd puppy Precious Rose vom Felzen Haus who became my Rosie.
+My savior was and is the German Shepherd Precious Rose vom Felzen Haus, who became simply my Rosie.
 She and I have so far survived the slings and arrows befitting lives of outrageous fortune.